 During the final technical inspection at the end of the race, the selected motorcycles and riders will be weighed in the condition they finished the race, and the established weight limit must be met in this condition.
 Nothing may be added to the motorcycle.
 This includes all fluids.

-During the practice and qualifying sessions, riders may be asked to submit their motorcycle to a weight control.
+During the practice and Qualifying 1 and 2 and races sessions, riders may be asked to submit their motorcycle to a weight control.
 In all cases the rider must comply with this request.